 The Management Stock Option Plan (MSOP) provides non-tradable options on Nestlé S.A. shares.
-The exercise price for the stock options corresponds to the average Nestlé S.A. share price of the last ten trading days preceding the grant date.
+Each option gives the right to purchase at the exercise price one Nestlé S.A. share.
+The exercise price for the Stock Options corresponds to the average Nestlé S.A. share price of the last ten trading days preceding the grant date.
+The value of an option at grant is determined by applying the Black-Scholes valuation model.
+The Stock Options vest three years after the grant.
 Upon vesting, the options have an exercise period of four years before they expire.

-Each option gives the right to purchase one Nestlé S.A. share at the cost of the exercise price during the exercise period.
-The value of an option is determined by applying the Black and Scholes model.
+The Performance Share Unit Plan (PSUP) was introduced at the beginning of 2009 and provides units which entitle participants to receive freely disposable Nestlé S.A. shares at the end of the three-year restriction period.